caktus/guidebook/source/frontend-testing.rst

       // ...
      });

-Avoid race conditions by using callbacks
+Avoid Race Conditions by Using Callbacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're testing whether a React component updates in some way after some state